steelze/mail-tracker/README.md

 -   jdavidbakr\MailTracker\Events\ViewEmailEvent
 -   jdavidbakr\MailTracker\Events\LinkClickedEvent

+If you are using the Amazon SNS notification system, these events are fired so you can do additional processing.
+-   jdavidbakr\MailTracker\Events\EmailDeliveredEvent (when you received a "message delivered" event, you may want to mark the email as "good" or "delivered" in your database)
+-   jdavidbakr\MailTracker\Events\ComplaintMessageEvent (when you received a complaint, ex: marked as "spam", you may want to remove the email from your database)
-If you are using the Amazon SNS notification system, an event is fired when you receive a permanent bounce.
-You may want to mark the email as bad or remove it from your database.
+-   jdavidbakr\MailTracker\Events\PermanentBouncedMessageEvent (when you receive a permanent bounce, you may want to mark the email as bad or remove it from your database)

--   jdavidbakr\MailTracker\Events\PermanentBouncedMessageEvent

 To install an event listener, you will want to create a file like the following: